 I’m not one to make waves on Facebook.
 I don’t post anything political and you’ll never hear me trash talk during football season.
 I’ll do just about anything to steer clear of online debates except when it comes to the flu vaccine.
 I jump on my soapbox and I share all the news stories, the Centers for Disease Control and Prevention (CDC) stats, and selfies of me getting my annual shot.
 Why?
 Because I know there’s a lot of misinformation out there and it’s hard to find the facts.
 But here’s something I can tell you with complete certainty: The flu is no joke.
-It can and does kill people—so far this season it has killed more than 60 children and even more adults—and until I was almost one of them, I didn’t really understand just how serious it could be.
+It can and does kill people, and until I was almost one of them, I didn’t really understand just how serious it could be.

 I was 27 and relatively healthy.
 My flu symptoms were mild at first.
 I felt run down, achy, and had a little cough; I stupidly decided I would try to power through.
 (Sorry, co-workers.
 It is inconsiderate moves like this that help spread this highly contagious virus.)